Käyser Airstrip: History

-The runway was laid out in the framework of Operation Grasshopper and is located on the Zuid River (branch of the Lucie River) near the Kayser Mountain range, named after the explorer Mr. C.C.
-Käyser.
-In July 1959 under the direction of Dirk Geijskes an expedition began in preparation for the airports at the Coeroeni River and the Kayser Mountains.
-In December 1960, Kayser Airstrip opened up for public air traffic in Suriname.
+The runway was laid out in the framework of Operation Grasshopper and is located on the Zuid River (branch of the Lucie River) near the Käyser Mountains, named after the explorer Conrad Carel Käyser.
+In July 1959 under the direction of Dirk Geijskes an expedition began in preparation for the airports at the Coeroeni River and the Käyser Mountains.
+In December 1960, Käyser Airstrip opened up for public air traffic in Suriname.
 On 25 October 1968 a KLM Aerocarto C-47A registered PH-DAA flew into Tafelberg Mountain, Suriname, following an engine failure while on a survey flight.
 The aircraft collided with the mountain in cloudy conditions, killing three of the five people on board.
-In memory of the deceased Captain Jan Gouka, the Kayser Airstrip was named after him.
+In memory of the deceased Captain Jan Gouka, the Käyser Airstrip was named after him.

 Airlines and destinations

-Currently, no scheduled airlines are offered from Kayser Jan Gouka Airstrip.
+Currently, no scheduled airlines are offered from Käyser Jan Gouka Airstrip.

 Charter

-Charter Airlines serving this airport are:
+Charter airlines serving this airport are: